Managing Apache Kafka® topics

 -

-View a description of the CLI create topic command:
+View the description of the CLI command to create topics:

 Create a topic: